gwtboot/gwt-boot-awesome-lili/README.md

 <img src="gwtboot-logo-dark.png" width="130">

 - GWT Boot Awesome Library List (Gwit a LiLi) - Collection of JavaScript Libraries with JsInterop Interfaces and Others.
-- :green_heart: means that the current library is supported by the author.
+- :sparkling_heart: means that the current library is supported by the author.

 # Contents